 Select the appropriate size end mill or ball mill and insert it into the chuck of the Precision Drill System.
 The milling cutter should be slightly larger in diameter than the circuit to be cut.
 Set speed to high.

-End mills are normally single end, two or four flute high grade solid carbide.
+Note: End mills are normally single-end, two or four flute high-grade solid carbide.

 Mill down into the board at the proper coordinates to cut the inner layer circuits or to break the inner layer short.
 Do not mill deeper than needed.
 A microscope should be used for accuracy.
 (See Figure 2)

 Blow away material with air and clean the area.

 Check continuity to ensure the circuit has been cut.

 Mix epoxy.
 If desired, add a color agent to the mixed epoxy to match the circuit board color.

 Fill the milled hole with epoxy up to and flush with the surface.
 An epoxy dispenser may be used to accurately control the application of epoxy.
 Remove any excess epoxy.
 (See Figure 3)

 Caution: Examine the milled hole to be sure all material is removed from the hole prior to filling the hole with epoxy.